itmo-wad/Nasonov_hw2/README.md

     - [x] Users are allowed to update profile information

 When `docker compose down` and then start again, all loaded images will be deleted and users will be displayed with default pictures.
+Also, I know that I pushed .env file for repository.
+It is for demonstration purposes.